le0pard/le0pard.github.io/_posts/chef/2013-01-08-chef-solo-getting-started-part-3.md

 [Mon, 07 Jan 2013 14:58:12 +0000] INFO: Report handlers complete
 {% endhighlight %}

-We should see the same in your browser by this url "http://localhost:8085/":
+We should have see the same in your browser by this url "http://localhost:8085/":

 <a href="/assets/images/chef/nginx2.png"><img src="/assets/images/chef/nginx2.png" alt="nginx" title="nginx" class="aligncenter" /></a>